dlpb/pi-temperature-monitor/README.md

 2. make_therm_graph.sh - This needs to run on the machine that you want to use to send emails/make graphs from.
 This needs access to the output from the above script, as well as acecss to gnuplot

 3. mail.sh - Sends the email. needs to run from the same folder as make_therm_graph.sh, and is called automatically by that script.
-Needs access to sendmail and a mail server.
+Needs access to sendmail and a mail server